alfonsof/azure-java-examples/azureblobstoragelistall/README.md

-# Azure Blob Storage List All Containers Java example
+# Azure Blob Storage List All Java example

 This folder contains a Java application example that handles Blob storage on Microsoft Azure.